Volunteering

 • Support Parent/Guardian Affinity/Heritage Group events

-• Stay up to date on and support RD Board, Faculty, and Community in DEI events, activities, efforts
+• Stay up to date on and support RD Board, Faculty, and

 • Recruitment and retention of students and families from diverse backgrounds